 Taxes in India are grouped into direct and indirect taxes.
 Direct tax is where the total burden of tax payment falls on the taxpayer, as in the cases of wealth tax, income tax etc. Whereas in indirect taxes, tax payment is made via third parties like VAT, Service tax, etc. Income tax is the Government of India’s main source of revenue, as it is the largest tax resource in the country.
 Income tax is collected from individuals as well as organizations- the only exception here is agricultural income.Read more

 High ReturnsGet Returns as high as 17%*

 Zero Capital Gains taxunlike 10% in Mutual Funds

 Save upto Rs 46,800in Tax under section 80 C

-This income can come from one’s salary, securities’ interests, dividends, lottery winnings, capital gains, fees from professional services, insurance commission, rent payment, royalty payments or any other sort of profit.
+This income can come from one’s salary, securities interests, dividends, lottery winnings, capital gains, fees from professional services, insurance commission, rent payments, royalty payments, or any other sort of profit.

-Income Tax Return (ITR) works as a proof of tax payment, that consists of one’s income details and the tax paid by her/him on her/his income.
+Income Tax Return (ITR) works as proof of tax payment, which consists of one’s income details and the tax paid by her/him on her/his income.